Ordboka/CTF-Writeups/WackCTF2024/WinterIsComing/README.md

 ## Understanding the signature scheme

-This was a signature schema I at least had never seen before so the first thing I needed to do was to understand it.
+This was a signature schema I at least had never seen before so the first thing I needed to do was to understand it (I have later been told it is the [Winternitz One Time Signature Scheme](https://sphere10.com/articles/cryptography/pqc/wots) with checksums missing).
 The basics of it is that the messages is hashed with SHA256, divided into 16 blocks, each becoming a 16 bit integer.
 The client provides 16 256 bit values.
 Then the server to verify the message takes the 16 16 bit integers ($mh$) from the message, the 16 256 bit values from the public key indicated by the message to use ($pk$), and the 16 256 bit values of the signature ($s$).
 For each of these 16 it checks that if the signature is hashed $2^{16}-mh$ times it equals $pk$.
 If this is true for all 16 the message is considered valid.

 After understanding how the validation worked I had to try to figure out how the signatures was created.
 As hashing functions are famously a one way function I knew that it would not be possible for the creators of the signature to work backwards from the public key.
 Instead I had to figure out what the private key was, in relation to the public key.
 What I figured out is that the private key is probably just 16 random values, but that the public key are these values all hashed $2^{16}$ times.
 This way when the client wants to create a signature it hash the private key $mh$ times and get the signature it needs.